Fast Dynamic Updates and Dynamic SpGEMM on MPI-Distributed Graphs

-\paragraph*{Insertions} We now compare the performance of inserting new non-zeros into the adjacency matrix, for our implementation versus the state-of-the-art competitors.
+\paragraph{Insertions} We now compare the performance of inserting new non-zeros into the adjacency matrix, for our implementation versus the state-of-the-art competitors.
 In this experiment, we insert half of the non-zeros initially; this does not contribute to the running time we measure.
-Afterwards, we insert randomly chosen non-zeros from the remaining half into the already existing matrix, by first constructing an update matrix (in hypersparse layout for the competitors that support it) and adding the update matrix to the adjacency matrix (which uses our dynamic storage).
+Afterwards, we insert randomly chosen non-zeros from the remaining half into the already existing matrix, by first constructing an update matrix (in hypersparse layout for the competitors that support it) and adding the update matrix to the adjacency matrix (which uses a dynamic storage for our implementation).
 Insertions are performed in batches of various sizes.
-The batch size denotes the number of insertions that \emph{each} MPI process performs -- \ie the full update matrix has the batch size times $p$ many non-zeros.
+The batch size denotes the number of insertions that \emph{each} MPI process performs -- \ie the full update matrix has (batch size $\times$ $p$)-many non-zeros.
 In our experiments, this results in between 65K to 8.3M non-zeros in each update matrix.
 We perform 10 batches per instance (such that up to 83M entries are inserted into the already existing matrix).

 Results are depicted in Figure~\ref{subfig:insertion}.
-Since CombBLAS uses a static matrix data structure that it has to rebuild after insertions, we outperform the competitors.
+Since all competitors have to use a static matrix data structure that they have to rebuild after insertions, we outperform the competitors.
 In particular, we outperform CombBLAS by $\insertioncombblasminspeedup \times$ (for batch size 131072) to $\insertioncombblasmaxspeedup \times$ (for batch size 1024).
 As expected, our speedup over CombBLAS decreases with the batch size; as update matrices become denser, the cost of rebuilding the output matrix amortizes more effectively.
 Compared to CTF, we are always at least $\insertionctfminspeedup \times$ faster, and compared to PETSc, we are at least $\insertionpetscminspeedup \times$ faster.

-\paragraph*{Updates and Deletions}
+\paragraph{Updates and Deletions}

 To evaluate updates and deletions of the matrix, we proceed similarly to the insertion experiment.
 However, for update and deletion experiments, we insert the full adjacency matrix initially (and only draw non-zeros for the update matrix from existing non-zeros of the adjacency matrix).
 We note that PETSc does not support an efficient way to mask non-zeros in matrices; thus, we do not compare against PETSc for deletions.